Umersatti/diabetes-predictor/README.md

 # Diabetes Predictor 🧠

-A simple logistic regression model to predict diabetes based on health data.
+A logistic regression model to predict diabetes based on health data.

 ## Features
 - Binary classification using the Pima Indians Diabetes dataset